-1.0 INTRODUCTION
+1. Introduction

 Rural areas across most of the developing world face a formidable employment challenge.
 Even with migration to cities, rural populations continue to grow, sometimes very rapidly, as in Bangladesh and South Asia.
-Each year's addition to the rural labor force needs to find work in agriculture or the rural non-farm sector, or to migrate to the urban economy.
-In Bangladesh, despite an increasing trend of migration of rural poor to the urban areas for work, a majority of them still remain in rural areas for livelihood.
+Each year's addition to the rural labor force needs to find work in agriculture or in the rural non-farm sector, or to migrate to urban areas.
+In Bangladesh, despite an increasing trend of migration of the rural poor to the urban areas for work, a majority of them still remain in rural areas for livelihood.

-About 80 percent of the population of Bangladesh live in the rural areas and are directly or indirectly dependant on agriculture.
+About 80 percent of the population of Bangladesh live in the rural areas and are directly or indirectly dependent on agriculture.
 Agriculture has proved to be the prime mover of growth in the national economy.
 The amount of cultivable land for crop production is also gradually decreasing due to housing, construction works and other infrastructure development.
 Besides, the inequality in landholding is striking.
-Recent estimates showed that nearly a half of the country's rural population is effectively landless owning at most 0.02 hectares of agricultural land (World Bank, 2002).
+Recent estimates show that nearly a half of the country's rural population are effectively landless owning at most 0.02 hectare of agricultural land (World Bank, 2002).

 Since the early 1970s attention has been paid to the significance of the non-farm sector in the rural Indian economy (Lanjouw and Sharif, 2002).
-During the 1990s, the non-farm activities According to LFS data, the employment in agricultural sub-sector declined from 63 percent in 1995/96 to 52 percent in 2005/06.
+During the 1990s, the non-farm activities, assumed an increasingly important role in rural economic growth of Bangladesh.
+According to LFS data, the employment in agricultural sub-sector declined from 63 percent in 1995/96 to 52 percent in 2005/06.
 On the other hand, non-agricultural employment rose from 37 percent to 48 percent during the same period (BBS, 1996, 2008).
-Major occupation wise employment data also shows the same trend.
+Major occupation- wise employment data also shows the same trend.
 This indicates increasing work opportunities in the rural non-farm sector as a result of growth and diversity of agricultural enterprises.